Setting up landing pages: Creating bespoke themes

 In this article we'll talk you through how to create and edit application page themes.
 You can create multiple themes, and each theme can be used on as many different application pages as you wish.

 Creating custom themes

-3. As a side point, you will notice that a new landing page will always revert to the 'Default theme' in the first instance.
-This is the most basic landing page theme you can use and as it sounds, is simply the default one we apply to any new page when created.
+3. As a side point, you will notice that a new application page will always revert to the 'Default theme' in the first instance.
+This is the most basic application page theme you can use and as it sounds, is simply the default one we apply to any new page when created.
 Having created your own custom theme(s) you will be able to select your custom theme from the drop down list whenever you create or edit a page.

 3. To create you new theme, type the name you wish to use in the 'Theme name...' field, and then click 'create'.

 4. You will be taken into a new area which looks a little different.
-In the main page you will see a preview of the landing page theme you are working with, while on the left you will see a panel with a lot of different options listed.
+In the main page you will see a preview of the application page theme you are working with, while on the left you will see a panel with a lot of different options listed.
 Don't be intimidated though!
 We'll walk you through each option from the top down in the next section.

-Working with your landing page theme editor
+Working with your application page theme editor